luciotato/waitfor-ES6/README.md

 --

-This is a port of the original [Wait.for] (http://github.com/luciotato/waitfor), implemented using ***the upcoming*** javascript/ES6-Harmony generators, and it also requires ***bleeding edge unstable node v0.11.6, plus the --harmony command line option***
+This is a port of the original [Wait.for] (http://github.com/luciotato/waitfor), now implemented using ***the upcoming*** javascript/ES6-Harmony generators.
+It requires ***bleeding edge unstable node v0.11.6, plus the --harmony command line option***

 This lib is based on ECMAScript 6, which is the next version of the javascript standard, code-named "Harmony", with a target release date of December 2013.

-This lib also uses bleeding edge V8 Harmony features, so you’ll need to use the latest (unstable) nodejs version wich today is v0.11.6 and also pass the --harmony flag when executing node.
+This lib also uses bleeding edge V8 Harmony features, so you’ll need to use the latest (unstable) nodejs version (v0.11.6) and also pass the --harmony flag when executing node.

 Example: